salty-muffin/ghosts-of-data-past/README.md

 - finetuning a stylegan3 model with face images by performers: https://github.com/papayapeter/stylegan3
 - generating notification sound abstractions: \_

+using [aitextgen](https://github.com/minimaxir/aitextgen) for text generation & [stylegan3](https://github.com/NVlabs/stylegan3). some code has been copies over from the original stylegan3 repo to make image generation and textgeneration work seamlessly together.

 ## setup

 1. to create the envorinment: `conda env create -f environment.yml`